Client(s)Cores development nv

 The existing buildings will be completely demolished.
 This includes the residential care campus Gasthuiszusters Antwerpen Zorgen en Wonen.

-The complete demolition of this building will make way for a contemporary quality building, equipped with contemporary comfort standards and adapted to the context.
+The complete demolition of this building will make way for a contemporary quality building, equipped with contemporary comfort standards and adapted to the context: Motel One.